chaojian-zhang/ThatBastardKilledMyFamilyIWantRevenge/README.md

 9. Right click the root "Game Object" item in the *Outline* view again and select <kbd>Add Component File</kbd>, then select the script file "bonus_star.script".
 This script moves the bonus stars and make sure the player gets the right amount of points for catching them.
 10. Check out [the documentation pages](https://defold.com/learn) for examples, tutorials, manuals and API docs.
 11. Happy Defolding!

+# Attributes

+This game is powered by Defold game engine.
+Some assets are taken from tutorial and examples files.

+Gratitudes to those individuals without whom this work will never be completed.
+- Kenney Vleugels (www.kenney.nl) License (CC0): Space Shooter (Redux, plus fonts and sounds)
+-